 Your home is worth what a buyer will pay for it given current market conditions.
 This may not be the same as your opinion of what your home will sell for, or what you hope it's worth.
 Relying on emotion rather than logic when selecting a list price can lead to disappointing results.

 The prime opportunity for selling a home is when it's new on the market.
 This is when it is most marketable.
 Buyers wait for the new listings.
 Usually, listings receive the most showings and have the busiest open houses during the first couple of weeks they are on the market.

-This is the opportunity to show your house off to advantage with a list price that attracts buyers’ attention.
+This is the opportunity to show your house off to advantage with a list price that attracts buyers' attention.
 Listings that sell today are priced right for the market.
-Buyers need to feel comfortable that they are getting a good deal.
+Buyers need to feel comfortable that they are getting a fair price.

-Buyers won’t overpay if they feel home prices are still declining, and in some areas of the country, they still are.
+Buyers won't overpay if they feel home prices are declining.
 In areas of strong sales, buyers may shy away from multiple-offer situations if they feel the recovery is fragile and that prices may slide further before stabilizing.

 HOUSE HUNTING TIP: When selecting a list price, it helps to understand how real estate agents and appraisers establish an expected selling price or price range for your home.
 They research the recent listing inventory for homes similar to yours that sold.
 The most recent sales give the best indication of the direction of the market.

 They analyze these comparable sales giving more value to your home for attributes that it has that the comparables do not, like a remodeled kitchen.
 Value is subtracted from your home for features it lacks when compared to the sold comparables, like an easily accessible, level backyard.